Nights and Days: Part Two: Peter and Teresa

 Barbara suffers the loss of her first child, a four-year-old boy named Peter and decides to leave her home at Krempa to start a new life at the run-down land property of Serbinow.
 Barbara's beloved sister Teresa dies.

 Part Three: Grandma

 Bogumił is successful as the manager of the estate at Serbinow.
-Financial security, the birth of their three children (named: Agnieszka, Emilka and Tomaszek) signal better times at last.
+Financial security, the birth of their three children (named: Agnieszka, Emilia and Tomasz) signal better times at last.
 Barbara's sick mother moves in with them only to die.

 Part Four: Eternal Worries

 Bogumił's dedication to his work is praised by the landowner of 'Serbinow', but Barbara has trouble with Tommy (Tomaszek, their youngest child), who is lying and stealing.
 They employ a governess for their three children.
 Barbara and Bogumił become more distant with each other as Barbara dreams of moving to the nearby city of Kaliniec.